Giving Tuesday 2024: Access our free resource hub today!

 5. Use Buttons

-To prevent readers from missing your CTA, use buttons with hyperlinks.
-Your email marketing service should have the option to include an effective donate button or relevant CTA in the body of your email.
+Use buttons with hyperlinks to prevent readers from missing your CTA.
+Your email marketing service should allow you to include an effective donate button or relevant CTA in the body of your email.
 This step makes your appeal stand out and easier to click, which is a big plus for readers on smartphones and tablets.

 You don’t have to limit your CTA copy to phrases like “Donate Now,” either.
 Experiment with different copy on your CTA buttons that align with the message you want to send.